danasugu/danasugu/README.md

 ### Hi there 👋

 # 💫About Me :
-- 😃 <kbd> I am currently working as a Flutter developer. </kbd> 🔴 Flutter is awesome!
+- 😃  I am currently working as a Flutter developer.  🔴 Flutter is awesome!

 - 🐬 I'm daily learning more about Web3 & BlockChain
 - 🌱 I'm a passionate Udemy & Pluralsight learner